lsteidl/Contacts/README.md

 Application to store contact information
 User can...

+create new contacts,

+view contacts,

-save contacts to text file
+save contacts to text file,

-load contacts from text file
+load contacts from text file,

-view contacts